-Revenues within the scope of PFRS 15.
-Revenue from Contracts with Customers exchange for transferring goods or services to a customer.
+Revenues within the scope of PFRS 15, Revenue from Contracts with Customers

+Revenue from contract with customers is recognized upon transfer of promised goods or services to customers at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
 The Bank exercises judgment, taking into consideration all of the relevant facts and circumstances when applying each step of the five-step model to contracts with customers.